 If you’re not sure what value to set, navigate to previous campaigns and modify your columns to add the “Conv. value/cost” metric and use that to inform your strategy.

-Maximize Conversions is one of the simplest bid management strategies you can set on Google Ads.
+Maximize Conversions is one of the simplest bid management strategies you can leverage in your PPC campaigns.

 This is a pretty straightforward strategy that only requires you to set a maximum daily budget.
 Once set, Google takes care of bidding, spending your budget wisely on searches that get you the most conversions.